What is it?

 Good eye-foot coordination will result in a child being able to control the direction in which he moves because he uses his feet and legs effectively.
 It is important to encourage the use of both feet.
 In this way the child’s grasp of laterality will be improved.

-Eye-foot coordination concerns include:
+Eye-foot coordination challenges include:

 Please note that the chart is based on averages and is to be used as a guideline only.